 - It works to increase the dimensional stability of the wood

-- It can be used to fill cracks and gaps on wood and between wood parts or joints
+- It can be used to fill cracks and gaps in the wood and between wood parts or joints

 - It creates an incredibly strong bond that is resistant to shock, vibration, and shrinkage